fandahao17/Raspberry-Pi-DMA-Tutorial/README.md

 # A simple tutorial on using Raspberry Pi DMA channels

-Suppose you need to monitor the level changes of your Pi's GPIOs and report them as soon as possible.
-This could be as simple as a single *interrupt* if you are programming on *bare metal*.
-However, things are much more complicated if you are working on Pi's Linux system with tens of other processes running.
-To avoid your program from occupying all the CPU cycles, you need to use **DMA**.

 I found that there actually exists very few tutorial-like resources on how to use Raspberry Pi's DMA channel properly.
+There are some code examples, but they take time to read and may be tough for beginners to understand.

 So I wrote this article for those who need to control DMA channels themselves, or (like me) are just curious about how great tools like [pigpio](http://abyz.me.uk/rpi/pigpio/index.html) achieves high-speed sampling while consuming surprisingly low CPU resources.
-I'm not an expert in Raspberry Pi, so I **welcome any comments or suggestions** so I can improve this tutorial.
+I'm not an expert in Raspberry Pi, so I **welcome any comments or suggestions** so that I can improve this tutorial.

-**In this tutorial**, we will first control the DMA to continuously fetch the BCM2835 system timer, then we will pace DMA accesses with the PWM peripheral so we can designate a fixed DMA sample rate.
+**In this tutorial**, we will first control the DMA to continuously fetch the BCM2835 **system timer**, then we attempt to pace DMA accesses with the PWM peripheral so we can designate a fixed sample rate.
 I choose the system timer here because it increments every microsecond, so we can easily check whether our code is working correctly.
 Finally, I'm going to present a demo that uses DMA to monitor GPIO level changes at the accuracy of 1 us.

+I tested my code on my Raspberry Pi 3 B+, but it seems that the only difference across models is the base address of peripherals.
+Although this article focuses on sampling (**reading**), it should be as simple as swapping `src` and `dest` to let the data flow reversely.

 ## Background knowledge

 As described in [BCM2835-ARM-Peripherals](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf) (the "*datasheet*"), There are three types of addresses in Raspberry Pi:

 * *ARM Virtual Address*: The address used in the virtual address space of a Linux process.
-* *ARM Physical Address*: The address used when accessing RAM.
+* *ARM Physical Address*: The address used when accessing physical memory.
 Since peripherals on BCM2835 are [memory-mapped](https://en.wikipedia.org/wiki/Memory-mapped_I/O), this address is used to access peripherals directly.
 * *Bus Address*: This is the address used by the DMA engine.

-Note that the *physical addresses* of the peripherals range from *0x3F000000* to *0x3FFFFFFF* and are mapped onto *bus address* range *0x7F000000* to *0x7FFFFFFF*, like this which we'll use later:
+The *physical addresses* of the peripherals range from *0x3F000000* to *0x3FFFFFFF* and are mapped onto *bus address* range *0x7F000000* to *0x7FFFFFFF*.
+We can convert between them like this:

 ``` c
 #define BUS_TO_PHYS(x) ((x) & ~0xC0000000
 ```

-The BCM2835 has 16 DMA channels.
+The BCM2835 has 16 **DMA** channels.
 The *DMA channel controller registers* start at *bus address* 0x7E007000, with adjacent channels offset by 0x100.
-Detailed information about the DMA controller can be found in the *datasheet*.
+Detailed information about the DMA controller can be found in Section 4 of the *datasheet*.

-The *DMA control blocks* on BCM2835 are organized as a *linked list*, with the pivot being *DMA channel controller registers*.
-Note that all "pointer"s in the following image are **bus address**es.
+The *DMA control blocks* on BCM2835 are organized as a *linked list*, with the **sentinel** being *DMA channel controller registers*.
+When DMA starts working, the `cb_addr` field is **updated** after each DMA transfer so it always point to the current control block.
+Note that all "pointer"s in the following graph are **bus address**es.
+The exact meaning of these registers are documented in Section 4.2.1 in the *datasheet*.

 <img src="./img/dma_demo.png">